Chanaeva/WellnessMate/replit.md

   - Only the selected button shows loading state instead of all buttons
   - Improved user experience with precise feedback

+- June 18, 2025: Added payment method validation for purchases ✓
+  - Users must have a payment method on file before purchasing
+  - Added validation for both punch card and membership purchases
+  - Redirects users to payments page to add card if none exists
+  - Shows clear error message explaining requirement

 ## Changelog

 Changelog: